-All of Park Güell is open and freely accessible to Barcelona residents, though entry to its monumental area, declared Heritage of Humanity, has been regulated since 2013 to prevent tourist overcrowding.
+Access to Park Güell has been regulated since 2013 to prevent tourist overcrowding.

-This regulation restricts the visitor capacity of the monumental area to a maximum number of 1,400 visitors/hour, and tickets are required for access.
-The area is accessible to local residents through neighbourhood cards, to other city residents who have registered on the Gaudir Més programme and through library cards (both of which are free) and to all other visitors by tickets purchased online.
-Tickets can no longer be purchased face to face, for safety reasons, to avoid outside queues.
+This regulation restricts the visitor capacity of the monumental area to a maximum number of 1,400 visitors/hour, and tickets are required to access.
+Anyone who is on the Gaudir Més Register or who has a Park Güell local-resident card can visit Park Güell free of charge.
+All other visitors must buy an entrance ticket, preferably online, for safety reasons, to avoid outside queues.

 Local residents registered as living in the neighbourhoods of La Salut, Vallcarca i els Penitents, El Coll, Can Baró, Baix Guinardó and El Carmel also have the right to apply for a free-access card.
-They can apply for the card by calling 010, via the municipal website or in person, at the Citizen Help and Information Offices in Gràcia and Horta-Guinardó.
+They can apply for the card by calling 010 or via the municipal website.

-Children from schools located inside the park and in its immediate surroundings —Baldiri Reixac, Reina Elisenda, Cor de Maria, Jesuïtes de Gràcia, Petit Virolai, Turó del Cargol and Escola Montseny— are entitled to free access.
+Children from schools located inside the park and in its immediate surroundings —Baldiri Reixac, Reina Elisenda Virolai, Jesuïtes de Gràcia, Turó del Cargol and Escola Montseny— are entitled to free access.